Selecting a Psychologist

 It is good practice to select at least two therapists to interview.
 Begin by calling them and talking with them on the phone.
 If the initial conversation goes well and you feel comfortable, then schedule an appointment and interview them.
 You can then ask them any questions you didn’t get to ask in the initial phone consultation.
 Although many psychologists offer free phone consultations, most do not offer office interviews for free, so expect to pay for it.
-I invite you to call me today for a complimentary phone consultation (424) 206-9055.
+Dr. Bisignano invites you to call her today for a complimentary phone consultation (424) 206-9055.

 Licensed Clinical Psychologist

 Choose a licensed psychologist.
 “Licensed psychologist” means that that we are licensed by the state or jurisdiction that we are practicing psychological services in.
-In my case, I am licensed by the state of California.
+In Dr. Bisignano’s case, she is licensed by the state of California.
 Licensure laws are meant to protect the public in various ways by restricting licensure to only those individuals who are qualified to practice psychology as state law mandates.

 In the state of California, renewal of license depends upon the demonstration of continued competence that necessitates continuing education.
-Additionally, the American Psychological Association (APA), which I am a member, requires a strict code of professional ethics that psychologists must follow.
-In order to be licensed psychologists must pass a rigorous national examination, as well they must pass a state examination specific to the state in which they will practice.
+Additionally, the American Psychological Association (APA), of which Dr. Bisignano is a member, requires a strict code of professional ethics that psychologists must follow.
+In order to be licensed, psychologists must pass a rigorous national examination as well as a state examination specific to the state in which they will practice.